-NCQA certification alleviates the administrative burden of credentialing and recredentialing.
+NCQA accreditation alleviates the administrative burden of credentialing and recredentialing.

 Our NCQA accreditation is a valuable asset, as we continue to work on behalf of our members to contract with a wide variety of health plans that require this accreditation.
 NCQA accreditation demonstrates that the Quality Alliance continually works to ensure a quality panel of practitioners.